shengyinshen/fisheye-vehicle-annotation/README.md

 [Michigan Traffic Lab, University of Michigan](https://traffic.engin.umich.edu/)

 This repo provides a toolbox for image annotation.
 It also provides a brief tutorial on how to label fisheye traffic images for vehicle detection.
-This repo is heavily based on [Labelme](https://github.com/wkentaro/labelme), an open source graphical image annotation toolbox.
+This repo is based on [Labelme](https://github.com/wkentaro/labelme), an open source graphical image annotation toolbox.